Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/05-form-input/03-page.md

 </div>

-By itself, the input element will not do anything.
+By itself, the input element does nothing.
 The input element requires the `type=""` to define the **type** of data it will collect, as well as how it will be displayed.